wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_getmempooltxcount.md

 ---
-title: ont:getmempooltxcount \[WebSocket\]
+title: getmempooltxcount - Ontology
-description: Fetch the transaction count in the memory pool.
+description: Example code for the getmempooltxcount ws method. Сomplete guide on how to use getmempooltxcount ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters